top of page

 AALSH753.jpg

 The West End brewery on Hauxton Road, Little Shelford can be seen in the centre of the photo above.
-It was built in the 19th century by Arthur Austin whose family were known as windmill builders.
+It was built in before 1875 by Arthur Austin whose family were known as windmill builders.
 It closed in 1916 and was demolished in 1966.

 brewery